x

 'This is a societal issue': Despite TriMet’s efforts to increase safety, public perception remains a top challenge

-A recent rider survey done by a Seattle-based research firm shows 73% approve of the job TriMet is doing and nearly half say safety concerns stop them from riding.
+A recent survey done by a Seattle-based research firm shows 73% approve of the job TriMet is doing and nearly half say safety concerns stop them from riding.

-PORTLAND, Ore. — Safety continues to be a top concern among TriMet riders.
+PORTLAND, Ore. — Safety on TriMet continues to be a top concern among people in the Portland metro area.
 A recent survey shows about 2,000 people point to "other riders' behavior" and "lack of transit police" among the reasons they feel that way.
-Overall, the public transit agency that provides more than 1.3 million weekly rides across the tri-county area was met with mixed reviews.

 “TriMet and the bus system, the MAX system ... just heaven, it really is,” said Dennis, who recently moved to Portland from California, in part due to Portland's public transportation.